Skip to main content

 Summary

-• Dr. Robert Sealock is a gastroenterologist in Houston, TX and Assistant Professor of Medicine at Baylor College of Medicine.
+• Dr. Robert Sealock is a gastroenterologist in Houston, TX and Associate Professor of Medicine at Baylor College of Medicine.
 His primary location of practice is at Ben Taub Hospital and the Harris Health System.
-He received his medical degree from University of Texas Medical School and has been in practice 5 years.
+He received his medical degree from University of Texas Health Science Center at Houston and has been in practice for 9 years.
 He specializes in advanced endoscopic procedures, biliary tract disease, and pancreas disease and is experienced in endoscopy, gastroenterology, and therapeutic endoscopy.

 Education & Training